agius/HackerMusic/README.md

     > ruby setup.rb

-    That sets up your database and all the associated tables / default entries from config.yaml
+    That sets up your database and all the associated tables / default entries from settings.yaml

     > ruby indexer.rb

-    That should recursively index all the MP3's from the music directory specified in config.yaml
+    That should recursively index all the MP3's from the music directory specified in settings.yaml

-    > ./start.sh
+    > icecast2 -b -c icecast.xml
+    > thin -c config.yml -R rackup_hm.ru start
+    > ruby streamer.rb >logs/streamer.log &

     This defaults to starting an icecast server in the background using icecast.xml in the application directory, and starting the Sinatra application using [Thin](http://code.macournoyer.com/thin/ "Thin Ruby Server"), and running streamer.rb in the background.

 7. Start rockin'!
-Go to [http://localhost:4567](http://localhost:4567 "Your Sinatra Server"), log in with the default admin name / password specified in config.yaml and run your server.
+Go to [http://localhost:4567](http://localhost:4567 "Your Sinatra Server"), log in with the default admin name / password specified in settings.yaml and run your server.

 Settings
 -----------
-The included config.yaml contains a number of settings related to the operation of Hacker Music.
+The included settings.yaml contains a number of settings related to the operation of Hacker Music.
 Here's a little explanation:

 > :shout_station